Mohammad Ali Afrashiteh

-Mohammad Ali Afrashiteh (Persian: محمدعلی افراشته; born 1908 – 7 May 1959) was a multifaceted Iranian literary figure, distinguished himself as a storyteller, journalist, satirist, poet, and author.
+Mohammad Ali Afrashiteh (محمدعلی افراشته; 1908 – 7 May 1959) was a multifaceted Iranian literary figure, distinguished himself as a storyteller, journalist, satirist, poet, and author.
 Born as Mohammad Ali Rad Bazghaleh'i (Afrashiteh) to Haj Sheikh Javad Mojtahed Bazghaleh'i in the village of Bazghaleh Sangar, Rasht, he emerged as a trailblazer in Gilaki poetry and a significant contributor to Persian literature, particularly in the realm of social satire.

 Early life and career

 From humble beginnings, Mohammad Ali Afrashiteh embarked on a diverse career path to sustain himself.
 His endeavors ranged from selling gypsum and apprenticing with construction companies to teaching, theater, sculpture, painting, and eventually, journalism and poetry.
 His journalistic journey commenced with the newspaper "Omid" in 1935.
 Between 1941 and 1948, his writings were published in the publications of Tudeh Party of Iran. later evolving into the establishment of his own publication, the Towfigh newspaper.
 The inception of his satirical newspaper, Chelangar, on March 8, 1951, marked a significant milestone in Iranian literature and journalism.